pluralsight/guides/draft/other/linux-system-administration/article.md

 After changing the *niceness* value of `snapd`, the kernel will start allocating more CPU cycles for it.

+### Killing processes
+Processes can be forced to terminate by sending them *signals* using `kill` or `killall` commands.
+The former requires that the **PID** of the process that we want to manipulate, whereas the latter allows us to terminate processes by name or by specifying owning user.

+> Terminating a process manually should only be considered when it has failed to respond or is interfering with the normal operation of other processes.
+For example, an outdated or failed plugin running on a web browser can cause the browser -and ultimately the system- to crash.
+Under this scenario, the memory usage typically skyrockets.
+Before that happens, it is a good idea to terminate (aka *kill*) the browser process and uninstall the offending plugin as soon as possible.

+To kill a process by PID (say `PID=1025`), do `sudo kill -SIGTERM 1026`.
+If it ignores this signal, you can resort to a more drastic measure by using `-SIGKILL` instead: `sudo kill -SIGKILL 1026`.
+Please note, however, that the use of **SIGTERM** is preferred as it gives the process a chance to close any files it may be using (aka *clean termination*).

+If we want to terminate all the processes owned by a particular user, `killall` is more appropriate.
+The command should be followed by `-u [USER]`, where `[USER]` is the owner of the processes.
+For example, `sudo killall -u www-data` will terminate all processes owned by **www-data**.
+By the way, this account is the default owner of the Apache web server on Debian, Ubuntu, and similar distributions.

 # Section 4 - Shell Scripting With Bash